 I have a total of five weeks Summer holiday from the orchestra this year.
 I have always liked to play the trumpet a lot and have never been a player who just shuts the trumpet case at the commencement of the vacation and opens it again the day before work begins.
 After all, I took up trumpet playing because I like doing it!

 In fact, I will probably do more practice during holidays because, without the distractions of work, I can really concentrate on my playing.
-I can address areas of technique, get repertoire ready for the RLPO next season, continue to improve solo pieces and learn new solo stuff for the coming year.
+I can address areas of technique, get repertoire ready for the RLPO next season, continue to improve solo pieces and learn newly written solo stuff for the coming year.

 Whilst undergoing a heavy schedule of work, a professional trumpeter has to be careful to save his best ‘chops’ for the concert stage and not leave them behind in the practice room by overdoing things, even slightly.
 This, of course, is a difficult ratio to judge and if anyone knew the answer to what, how much etc they would be the best player in the world and the richest for selling the secret on.</p>